Contact Us for a Free Consultation (213) 542-0979

 Obviously, the criminal courts don't want that because then they wouldn't be able to get any convictions on cases.
 People would just keep coming back.
 And so, by using the waiver form to say wait a minute, you filled this waiver form out.
 You initialed it.
 You signed it.

 The judge asked you if you understood it.
-If you went over it with your attorney.
-Now all of a sudden, you're saying you didn't understand everything.
-So, that's really a way that they can block people from coming back and trying to up-end the plea, because then they have a bunch more cases they have to deal with and a lot of times if enough time has passed, witnesses' memories fade and evidence goes away.
+Suppose you went over it with your attorney.
+Now, all of a sudden, you're saying you didn't understand everything.
+So, that's really a way that they can block people from coming back and trying to up-end the plea because then they have a bunch more cases they have to deal with, and a lot of times, if enough time has passed, witnesses' memories fade, and evidence goes away.

 Whether it be an immigration issue.
 Whether it be future employment.
-All these things need to be discussed with your attorney, but sometimes regardless of whether it's going to hurt you in the future — by way of your employment or your immigration consequences, if the prosecutors have the evidence against you and you're going to be found guilty if you go to trial, then regardless of whether you have immigration consequences or any other consequences, you need to work out a resolution in that particular case, because just going to trial and losing is probably going to subject you to a harsher penalty, and maybe even harsher charges, and you're still going to get deported or have that bad job consequence in the future.
+All these things need to be discussed with your attorney.
+Still, sometimes, regardless of whether it's going to hurt you in the future — by way of your employment or your immigration consequences if the prosecutors have the evidence against you.
+You're going to be found guilty if you go to trial, then regardless of whether you have immigration consequences or any other consequences, you need to work out a resolution in that particular case because just going to trial and losing is probably going to subject you to a harsher penalty.
+Maybe even harsher charges, and you're still going to get deported or have that bad job consequence in the future.

 About the Author